Scaling limits of random planar maps with a unique large face: Planar mobiles and the BDG bijection

-In this section we define planar trees and mobiles and explain the BDG bijection between mobiles and planar maps.
+In this section, we define planar trees and mobiles and explain the BDG bijection between mobiles and planar maps.
 We consider rooted and pointed planar maps as is done in \cite{legall:2008} which is different from the original case \cite{bouttier:2004} where the maps were pointed but not rooted.
-(But see \cite[Section 2.4]{bouttier:2004}.)
+(But see \cite{bouttier:2004}, Section~2.4.)

 Planar trees are planar maps with a single face.
 It will be useful to keep this definition in mind later in the paper but we recall a more standard definition below and introduce some notation.
-The infinite Ulam--Harris tree $T_\infty$ is the tree having a vertex set $\bigcup_{k=0}^\infty\mathbb{N}^k$, i.e.~the set of all finite sequences of natural numbers, and every vertex $v = v_1 \cdots v_k$ is connected to the corresponding vertex $v'=v_1\cdots v_{k-1}$ with an edge.
-In this case $v$ is said to be a child of $v'$ and $v'$ is said to be the parent of $v$.
+The infinite Ulam--Harris tree $T_\infty$ is the tree having a vertex set $\bigcup_{k=0}^\infty\mathbb{N}^k$, that is, the set of all finite sequences of natural numbers, and every vertex $v = v_1 \cdots v_k$ is connected to the corresponding vertex $v'=v_1\cdots v_{k-1}$ with an edge.
+In this case, $v$ is said to be a child of $v'$ and $v'$ is said to be the parent of $v$.
 The vertex belonging to $\mathbb{N}^0$ is called the root and denoted by $r$.

-A rooted planar tree $\tau$ is defined as a rooted subtree of $T_\infty$ having the properties that if $v = v_1\cdots v_k$ is a vertex in $\tau$ then $v_1\cdots v_{k-1} i$ is also a vertex in $\tau$ for every $i < v_k$.
-The vertices in a planar tree have a lexicographical ordering inherited from the lexicographical ordering of the vertices in $T_\infty$.
+A rooted planar tree $\tau$ is defined as a rooted subtree of $T_\infty $ having the properties that if $v = v_1\cdots v_k$ is a vertex in $\tau $ then $v_1\cdots v_{k-1} i$ is also a vertex in $\tau$ for every $i < v_k$.
+The vertices in a planar tree have a lexicographical ordering inherited from the lexicographical ordering of the vertices in $T_\infty $.
 This order relation will be denoted by $\leq$.
 Let $\Gamma_n$ be the set of rooted planar trees with $n$ edges.
-We use the convention that the root vertex is connected to an extra half--edge (not counted as an edge) such that every vertex has degree 1 + the number of its children (1 + its out degree).
+We use the convention that the root vertex is connected to an extra half-edge (not counted as an edge) such that every vertex has degree 1${} + {}$the number of its children (1${} + {}$its out degree).
 The number of edges in a planar tree $\tau$ will be denoted by $|\tau|$.

-Consider a tree $\tau_n \in \Gamma_n$ and colour its vertices with two colours, black and white, such that the root and vertices at even distance from the root are white and vertices at odd distance from the root are black.
+Consider a tree $\tau_n \in\Gamma_n$ and color its vertices with two colors, black and white, such that the root and vertices at even distance from the root are white and vertices at odd distance from the root are black.
 Denote the black vertex set of $\tau_n$ by $V^{\bullet}(\tau_n)$ and the white vertex set by $V^{\circ}(\tau_n)$.
-If $u$ is a black vertex let $u_{0}$ be the (white) parent of $u$ and denote by $u_{i}$ the $i$:th (white) neighbour of $u$ going clockwise around $u$ starting from $u_{0}$.
+If $u$ is a black vertex let $u_{0}$ be the (white) parent of $u$ and denote by $u_{i}$ the $i$th (white) neighbor of $u$ going clockwise around $u$ starting from $u_{0}$.